AliceSor/fdf/README.md

 # Fdf

-program for vizualize heightmap, using minilibx
+Simple program in c for vizualize heightmap, using minilibx

 ## Screenchots